CERCLA and EPCRA Continuous Release Reporting

 - Are routine, anticipated and intermittent.

-Under the EPCRA, Congress designated 360 extremely hazardous substances that require the reporting of releases to state and local authorities.
-The RQs for the extremely hazardous substances are based on the substance's acute lethal toxicity.
+As required by EPCRA Section 302(a)(2), EPA published a list of extremely hazardous substances (EHSs) that require the reporting of releases to state and local authorities.
+EHSs and their RQs are codified in 40 CFR Part 355, Appendix A and B. The RQs for EHSs are based on the substance's acute lethal toxicity.

 For purposes of establishing reportable quantity (RQ) adjustments under CERCLA, EPA has adopted the five RQ levels of 1, 10, 100, 1,000, and 5,000 pounds originally established pursuant to Clean Water Act (CWA) section 311.
 EPA adopted the CWA five-level system primarily because: